Dor1s/libfuzzer-workshop/README.md

 12. Chromium integration & homework assignment

-The most of examples has been taken from [libFuzzer tutorial] and [Fuzzer Test Suite].
+Most of the examples have been taken from [libFuzzer tutorial] and [Fuzzer Test Suite].

 ## Prerequisites